gnolang/gno/docs/how-to-guides/creating-grc20.md

 - Lastly, we provide a local function designed to verify that the calling account is indeed the owner; it triggers a panic if this is not the case.
 This critical function acts as a safeguard to prevent unauthorized actions by non-administrators.

+You can view the full code on [this Playground link](https://play.gno.land/p/1UXqufodX6f).

 ## Conclusion